Deepfall-code/Elite-vulnerabilty-scanner/README.md

 A powerful Bash-based vulnerability scanner that wraps multiple open-source security tools into one interactive, colorful, and efficient terminal script.
 Designed for ethical hackers, students, and cybersecurity professionals to conduct quick assessments and reconnaissance.

-> 🎓 Built as part of a cybersecurity demonstration project by Deepani V S | `deep.code`
+> 🎓 Built as part of a cybersecurity demonstration project by Deepani V S | `deepfull-code`

 ---